 How do I enroll in an honors course?

 To obtain approval for credit for a University Honors Course, students must work with their professor to complete and sign the University Honors Contract .
 A contract must be completed for each University Honors Course.
 Signed contracts are due to the University Honors Program office, Student Services Building 4500, by the end of the third full week of the quarter.
 The contracts must be approved by the University Honors Program.
-At the end of the course, the University Honors Program will contact the professor to obtain confirmation that the student completed the course with a grade of B or better and completed the honors work or project.
+At the end of the course, the University Honors Program will confirm that the student completed the course with a grade of B, or better and the Professor will confirm satisfactory completion of the honors work or project.

 Does the honors work or project count toward my course grade?